I’ve recently taken up the KonMari tidying method. This is my third attempt at following Marie Kondo’s system, and this time I’m finally getting it!

 I also thought “I’m not just going to get rid of clothes I might need because they don’t spark joy.
 Then where would I be?
 I’d have to go out and buy more clothes that don’t spark joy to replace them.”

-Eventually, instead of following through with the KonMari method, I went backpacking and left all my dry-clean-only clothes at home (shoutout to my mom and dad for preserving my childhood bedroom).
+Eventually, instead of following through with the KonMari method, I went backpacking and left all my dry-clean-only clothes at home (shoutout to my mom for preserving my childhood bedroom).
 And this, I think, was the best thing I could have done.
 Now that I’ve spent six months free of these items, it’s much easier for me to get rid of them.
 I’m finally able to tidy up.

 I highly recommend The Life-Changing Magic of Tidying Up.
 But if you’ve tried it and can’t seem to make it work, ask yourself “What do I want?” and listen to the answer.
 Then try changing your life first.
 Your clothes can wait.